orbeon/orbeon-forms-doc/Orbeon-Forms-release-history.md

 - 4.0.1 PE: March 18, 2013 ([blog post](http://blog.orbeon.com/2013/03/orbeon-forms-401.html)).
 - 4.0.0 PE and 4.0.0 CE: February 22, 2013 ([blog post](http://blog.orbeon.com/2013/03/announcing-orbeon-forms-40.html)).

+Why do we release often?
+We think more frequent releases are better because features and bug-fixes reach users faster.
+They also keep us almost always ready to ship, rather than having very large work in progress which can destabilize the product and then take weeks or months to fix.
+In short, we think that incremental development and releases are much better for everyone!

 ## Earlier Orbeon Forms releases

 Previously we had in general one major release per year: